• Skip to primary navigation

 • Quick Tips

-• Stuck in Headphones Mode?
+• Is Your iPhone Stuck in Headphones Mode?

-• Remove Any Case
+• Step 1: Remove Any Case on Your iPhone

-• Clean The Contacts
+• Step 2: Clean The Contacts

-• Close Open Apps
+• Step 3: Close the Open Apps on Your iPhone

-• Toggle Off Change With Buttons
+• Toggle Off Change with Buttons

 • Reset All Your Device’s Settings

-• Restart or Force Restart
+• Step 5: Restart or Force Restart Your iPhone

-• Perform a Forced Restart
+• How to Perform a Forced Restart on Your iPhone

-• Look for Water or Liquid Damage
+• Step 6: Look for Water or Liquid Damage on your Device

-• Contact Apple Support
+• Step 7: Contact Apple Support

 Quick Tips

-• Remove any case
+• Remove any case on your iPhone.

-• Toggle the side switch multiple times
+• Toggle the side switch multiple times.

-• Clean the switches and buttons
+• Clean the switches and buttons.

-• Force close open and suspended apps
+• Force close open and suspended apps.

-• Reset All Settings on the device
+• Reset All Settings on the device.

-• Restart or Force Restart
+• Restart or Force Restart your iPhone.

-• Inspect for any water or liquid damage
+• Inspect for any water or liquid damage.

-• Contact Apple Support when you suspect hardware problems
+• Contact Apple Support when you suspect hardware problems.

 So if your device has that side switch for mute or screen orientation, let’s clean and try to clear up those contacts.
 Physically move that switch back and forth at least 10 times and see that cleans things up and helps.
 Get The Ringer unstuck on iPad or iPhone